trenz-gmbh/infisical-extensions/README.md

 Infisical likes to enforce capitalized secret key names.
 This is usually not what you want for your `IConfiguration` keys.

-You can disable automatic capitalization by turning off this option in the Secrets Manager settings:
+You can disable automatic capitalization by enabling this option in the Secrets Manager settings:

 !["Enforce Capitalization" option in the Infisical Secrets Manager settings](https://raw.githubusercontent.com/trenz-gmbh/infisical-extensions/main/docs/enforce-capitalization-option.png)